AthulJoseph27/Blitz/README.md

 ## Mac OS

-1. Copy the Blitz folder inside the Library folder your project directory.
+1. Copy the Blitz folder under the Library folder(of this repo) and paste it inside your project directory.

 2. Install OpenCv, just run brew install opencv on your terminal